 Chao Chao Gyoza, 31 Amoy Street, Wan Chai | (+852) 2735 5360

 Wagyumafia’s noodle shop Mashi no Mashi serves up a decadent plate of wagyu gyozas that are David Beckham-approved alongside their signature wagyu tsukemen and donburi.
-The gyozas are made fresh daily and filled with four different cuts of Ozaki Wagyu Beef (Mr Ozaki limits cattle production in his farm in Miyazaki to just 30 a month, and Wagyumafia Hong Kong gets two of them) with fresh veggies wrapped in crackling gyoza wrappers.
+The gyoza are made fresh daily and filled with four different cuts of Ozaki wagyu beef (Mr Ozaki limits cattle production in his farm in Miyazaki to just 30 a month, and Wagyumafia Hong Kong gets two of them) with fresh veggies wrapped in crackling gyoza wrappers.
 Be sure to drop by early and bring your Octopus or credit cards, as Mashi no Mashi doesn’t accept cash and closes as soon as they sell out of noodles at dinnertime.

-Mashi no Mashi, Shop 1B, G/F, 32 Oi Kwan Road, Causeway Bay | (+852) 2608 0677
+Mashi no Mashi, Shop 1B, G/F, Guardian House, 32 Oi Kwan Road, Wan Chai | (+852) 2608 0677

-Himalaya Restaurant, 1A, 22–30 Tai Wong Street East, Wanchai | (+852) 2527 5899
+Himalaya Restaurant, 1A, 22–30 Tai Wong Street East, Wan Chai | (+852) 2527 5899

-KTM Bar and Kitchen is a hip little spot in Kennedy Town serving up Nepali and Indian standards till late.
+KTM Bar and Kitchen is a hip little spot in Kennedy Town serving up Nepali and Indian standards until late.
 The momos here come in portions of five or 10 with three different fillings (chicken, pork, and veggie) and in three different styles—jhol (soup-based), steamed, or fried.
 If you can’t make up your mind, you can mix and match the dumplings to your heart’s delight.

 KTM Bar and Kitchen, 71 Cadogan Street, Kennedy Town | (+852) 2817 3889

-Momo Yummy is a bit of a mission to visit unless you live in that end of the city, but we promise it’s worth the trip.
-Though none of the dumpling options we’ve included in this list are pricey, Momo Yummy is definitely the most affordable of them all, at below $50 for a plate of 10 delicious homemade momos.
+MOMO is a bit of a mission to visit unless you live in that end of the city, but we promise it’s worth the trip.
+Though none of the dumpling options we’ve included in this list are pricey, MOMO is definitely the most affordable of them all, at below $50 for a plate of 10 delicious homemade momos.
 Get your favourite Himalayan dumplings to go (or tuck in at one of the limited seats available) in a wide range of cooking styles: steamed, pan-fried, deep-fried, sweet and sour, or even served in soup with noodles.
 They’re so humble, but oh so satisfying.

-Momo Yummy, Shop D150, 1/F, Kingswood Richly Plaza, 1 Tin Wu Road, Tin Shui Wai | (+852) 61081283
+MOMO, Shop D150, 1/F, Kingswood Richly Plaza, 1 Tin Wu Road, Tin Shui Wai | (+852) 61081283

-Dacha, G/F, 38–40 Hollywood Road, SoHo, Central | (+852) 2420 3555
+Dacha Restaurant & Bar, G/F, 38–40 Hollywood Road, Soho, Central | (+852) 2420 3555